header-banner-bubbletea.jpg

 Types of bubble tea

-Though there are a variety of bubble teas, we wanted to break it down for you to make it easier.
-Here is a list of the classic types:
+Though there are a variety of bubble teas, here is a list of the classic types:

-Boba Milk Tea (zhen zhu nai cha): This is a milky tea, most commonly known in the West as “bubble tea”.
-Originally the size of the tapioca balls is what differentiated this type of milk tea from the others.
+Boba Milk Tea (zhen zhu nai cha): This is a milky tea commonly known in the West as “bubble tea”.
+Originally, the size of the tapioca balls is what differentiated this type of milk tea from the others.
 Most bubble tea shops will use ¼ inch tapioca balls which are known as the pearls.4 The tea base for this Boba milk tea is black tea.

-Green or Black Tea With Boba: Tea makers will first brew the green tea or black tea without sugar but as they make the drinks, they would include the syrup to sweeten the tea.
+Green or Black Tea With Boba: Tea makers will first brew the green tea or black tea without sugar but as they make the drinks, they will include syrup to sweeten the tea.

 Tea bases